JoeLumbley/Pong/README.md

 # 📄 Code Walk Through

 In this comprehensive walkthrough, we will explore the code structure and functionality of the **P🏓NG** game, a classic table tennis simulation.
 This guide aims to provide a detailed understanding of game programming concepts, from architecture to implementation.
 Whether you're a novice or an experienced developer, this walkthrough will deepen your knowledge and inspire you to create your own games.

-### Overview of P🏓NG

-**P🏓NG** is designed to help new game developers grasp fundamental programming concepts and design principles through an engaging and interactive experience.
-The game features classic gameplay mechanics, supports keyboard and Xbox controller inputs, and allows for both single-player and multiplayer modes.

-### Key Features
-- **Classic Gameplay**: Experience the timeless fun of ping-pong with modern enhancements, including smooth animations and responsive controls.
-- **Keyboard and Controller Support**: Play using your keyboard or Xbox controllers, complete with vibration feedback for an immersive experience.
-- **Resizable and Pausable**: Enjoy a flexible gameplay experience that can be paused at any time, allowing players to take breaks without losing progress.
-- **Single and Multiplayer Modes**: Challenge yourself against a computer player or compete with friends, making the game versatile for different play styles.

-### Learning Objectives
-- Understand the basics of game mechanics and physics, including how to simulate movement and collisions.
-- Gain hands-on experience with VB.NET and game development concepts, such as state management and event handling.
-- Learn how to implement user input handling, game states, sound effects, and graphical rendering.

 ---